A Geometric Characterization of Observability in Inertial Parameter Identification: Special Case Extension to Closed Kinematic Loops: Joint Motors

-These equations can be satisfied (and $I_{zz_m}$ is not identifiable) when the gear ratio is unity, Joint $2$ is rotational, and its axis is parallel to the motor axis.
-Note that this condition allows the motor to be offset from the joint.
-In all other cases, the rotor adds one identifiable parameter $I_{zz_\mot}$.
+If the joint has a rotational component (e.g., for a revolute or helical joint), we assume $\| \hat{\mathbf{e}}_{\omega,2}\| = 1$.
+In this case, \eqref{eq:rotorSimultaenousCondition} holds when: \begin{enumerate}[nosep] \item the gear ratio $\ngear{}$ is unity and \item the rotational component of joint 2 ($\hat{\mathbf{e}}_{\omega,2}$) is parallel to the motor axis (making $\vPhim\T\Xmqq\vPhiq$ unity). \end{enumerate} Note that this allows only a motor without no reduction ($\ngear{}=1$), but that may be offset from the joint.
+In all other cases, the rotor adds one identifiable parameter $\Izzm$.

-More generally, the fixed-base case requires considerations of motion restrictions to determine whether a single additional motor parameter is identifiable at each joint.
-The mathematics of these generalizations are omitted here, but are implemented in the attached code.
+\subsub{Generalization to fixed bases} More generally, the fixed-base case requires considerations of motion restrictions to determine whether the single additional motor parameter is identifiable at each joint.

-The main conceptual difference in the fixed-base case is that the motor inertia is only identifiable if it can be felt earlier in the chain.
-For instance, consider the simple manipulators in Fig.~\ref{fig:simpleManips} and suppose each motor rotates along the local $\hat{z}_i$ axis.
+The main conceptual difference in the fixed-base case is that the motor inertia is identifiable {\bf only if} it can be felt earlier in the chain.
+This follows since, when $\vv_1$ has motion restrictions, the momentum condition takes the form:

+where $\vPhim\T \dIm \Xmpq \vv_1=\bzero$ when the rotor inertia is not felt along any of the directions $\vv_1$ can take.
+For instance, consider the simple manipulators in Fig.~\ref{fig:simpleManips} and suppose each motor rotates along the corresponding joint axis $\hat{z}_i$.
 The inertia of the first motor is not felt earlier in the chain for either mechanism (since there are no previous joints), and thus it does not add an identifiable parameter.
-For the system with parallel joints in Fig.~\ref{fig:simpleManips}(a), the rotational inertia of second motor about its axis does contribute rotational inertia about the first joint axis, and so it adds an identifiable parameter.
+For the system with parallel joints in Fig.~\ref{fig:simpleManips}(a), the rotational inertia of the second motor about its axis does contribute rotational inertia about the first joint axis, and it is found to add an identifiable parameter.
 For the system with perpendicular joint axes, the rotational inertia of the second motor rotor does not lead to any rotational inertia about the first joint axis.
 Thus neither motor inertia contributes an identifiable parameter in this case.